 In healthy adults, doses of up to 10mg of copper per day have not resulted in liver damage, so this level was set as the World Health Organization's upper limit.
 Those with genetic disorders affecting copper metabolism (such as Wilson's disease or Indian childhood cirrhosis) may be at risk of copper toxicity at significantly lower copper intake levels.

-Estrogen dominance (via xenestrogens) is associated with copper excess (69).
+Estrogen dominance (via xenoestrogens) is associated with copper excess.
+(69)

 Food sources of copper

-A fine red wine usually is rich in organic copper, and may be responsible for the "French paradox" (in addition to its beneficial resveratrol content).
+A high quality traditionally-made red wine is usually rich in organic copper, and may be responsible for the "French paradox" (in addition to its beneficial resveratrol content).

-Vegetarians tend to have higher levels of copper in their diets than non-vegetarians.
-A study found that lacto-ovo vegetarians consumed 1.45 mg of copper per day of which 0.48 mg was absorbed.
-In contrast, the non-vegetarians consumed 0.94 mg of copper per day of which 0.39 mg was absorbed (67).
+Vegetarians may absorb copper less efficiently than non-vegetarians.
+A study found that lacto-ovo vegetarians averaged 1.45 mg of copper per day of which 0.48 mg was absorbed.
+In contrast, the non-vegetarians averaged 0.94 mg of copper per day of which 0.39 mg was absorbed.
+(67)